 Based on professional experience on some projects, contractors have put emphasis on the financial compensation for nuisances.
 This may be acceptable for some social impacts where evacuation is necessary or where houses have been accidentally damaged, however it is not best international practice to accept payment for environmental impacts.
 An approach whereby the subproject contractor pays money for nuisances rather than control impacts at source will not be acceptable.
 This practice should not be allowed and financial compensation shall not be allowed as mitigation for environmental impacts or environmental nuisance.

 During the preparation for the subproject construction phase the future contractors must be notified and prepared to co-operate with the executing and implementing agencies, subproject management, construction supervising consultants and local population in the mitigation of impacts.
-Furthermore the contractor must be primed through bidding stages and the contract documentation to implement the EMP in full and be ready to engage or train staff in the management of environmental issues and to audit the effectiveness and review mitigation measures as the subproject proceeds.
+Furthermore, the contractor must be primed through bidding stages and the contract documentation to implement the EMP in full and be ready to engage or train staff in the management of environmental issues and to audit the effectiveness and review mitigation measures as the subproject proceeds.
 The effective implementation of the EMP will be audited as part of the loan conditions and the executing agency (MEPCO) must be prepared for this.
 In this regard the MEPCO must fulfill the requirements of the law and guidance prepared by EPA on the environmental aspects of power subprojects and the recommendations already made for subproject in this IEE and under Pakistan’s PEP Act.

 The location of the residences, mosques, schools, hospitals and civic, cultural and other heritage sites has been reviewed.
-Residences or schools are close enough to the subproject on which there could be some potential impacts in the construction stage from disturbance and significant noise and dust.
+Residences or schools are not close enough to the subproject site therefore, no potential impacts in the construction stage from disturbance and significant noise and dust.
 This is because thetransmission lineis very short (only500m), and the alignment is along cultivated land and has no human settlements and structures.

 Work on the tower sites could cause some generation of air borne dust, but any nuisance from this is likely to be very localized and temporary.
 Other project activities, e.g. movement of heavy vehicles on unpaved tracks during the works, could generate considerable dust.
 Water is available in the study area, although surplus water may not always be available to suppress dust at vulnerable locations in the dry season.
-Therefore as a general approach it is recommended that where works are within 15m of any residential sensitive receivers, the contractor should installsegregation between the works and the edge of the sensitive receivers.
+Therefore, as a general approach it is recommended that where works are within 15m of any residential sensitive receivers, the contractor should installsegregation between the works and the edge of the sensitive receivers.
 The segregation should be easily erectable 2.5m high tarpaulin sheet and designed to retain dust and provide a temporary visual barrier to the works.
 Where dust is the major consideration the barrier can take the form of tarpaulins strung between two poles mounted on a concrete base.
 These can be moved along from tower base to tower base as the work proceeds.

 Noise from the construction of the towers should not be a major consideration unless very close to schools or hospitals where construction should be avoided at sensitive times.
 In addition to the physical effect of mitigating dust and noise with barriers installation of such measures should be discussed with the local population and serve as a vehicle for further public consultation at the implementation stage to assist in public relations.